tHowl-1/Spirograph/README.md

 # Spirograph

 A simple spirograph drawing program.
-Takes in input through the sliders and draws the resultant graph in real time!
+The program takes in input through the sliders and draws the resultant graph in real time!
 This project uses raylib and is one of the first presentable projects I have done on my own.
+All work is my own.

 Here are some example graphs: